earlsioson/dotfiles/README.md

 #### Find operations (`<Leader>f*`)
 Telescope pickers using ripgrep for text search and fd for file finding.
+Hidden file search (`<Leader>fh`) and the directory picker that feeds Oil (`<Leader>fD`) share the same fd exclude list in `.config/nvim/lua/es/keymaps.lua`, so you can tweak which build artifacts or vendor dirs stay hidden in one place.

 | Shortcut | Action |
 | --- | --- |